Register for the upcoming Release of the Annual Disability Statistics Collection Webinar, February 7th OR 8th, 2023

-Register for the upcoming State-of-the-Science on Disability Statistics Conference, October 6 - 7, 2022
+Watch the State-of-the-Science on Disability Statistics Conference, recorded in October 2022

 The Annual Disability Statistics Compendium, Annual Disability Statistics Supplement, and State Reports for County-level Data are web-based tools that pool disability statistics published by various federal agencies together in one place.
 When working on legislative and other matters relating to persons with disabilities, the Compendium, Supplement, and State Reports make finding and using disability statistics easier.
 The Annual Disability Statistics Supplement provides hundreds of additional tables breaking down the content found in the Compendium by age, gender, and race-ethnicity.
 The State Reports for County-level Data provide county-level statistics for each state complimenting the content found in the Compendium and Supplement.